Update November 2020.

 Here’s a sampling of vet practices that are affiliated with all THREE of these organizations, AAHA, AAFP, and Fear Free.

 This is what these organizations say about themselves.

-American Animal Hospital Association (AAHA) says that they set the standard of excellence in veterinary medicine and their Standards of Accreditation are composed of 940 standards and 18 categories covering all areas of veterinary practice.
+The American Animal Hospital Association (AAHA) says that they set the standard of excellence in veterinary medicine and that they have 940 standards of care.
 AAHA Petition

 We have respectfully reached out to AAHA to see how they can justify declawing in their standard of excellence hospitals but they never got back with us.
 They have blocked us on social media for shining light on the truth.